Mar

 Joep Beving

 Joep Beving has been one with the piano from an early age.
 He was forced to end his musical studies at the conservatory and instead continued at university to get a degree in public policy and public administration.
 However, his love for his instrument never perished.
 Where once his goal was to hit as many notes per minute as physically possible, his style of playing has changed over the years, searching for a particular aesthetic essence.
 His path was illuminated by a piano that Beving inherited from his grandmother when she passed away in 2009.
-This German instrument insisted on a more gentle touch and a gracious pace, which eventually led Beving to adapt to a more classical vocabulary to tell his story.
+This German instrument insisted on a gentler touch and a gracious pace, which eventually led Beving to adapt to a more classical vocabulary to tell his story.

 This story started to manifest itself relatively late in life, when in 2014 at age 38, he was forced to stay home from work and decided to answer the draw of his piano.
 In search of tranquility of mind and some form of essence, music started to present itself that he had never played before in his life.
-Minimal pieces that he later once described as ‘simple music for complex emotions’.
-Turned down by the only label he approached, Joep decided to self release his debut album Solipsism in 2015.
+Minimal pieces that he later once described as ‘simple music for complex emotions.
+Turned down by the only label he approached, Joep decided to self-release his debut album Solipsism in 2015.

 April 2019 sees the release of HENOSIS, Joep Beving’s closing chapter in a trilogy of albums – marking the end of an intensely personal four-year spiritual and philosophical exploration.
+In November 2019 Henosis was awarded with an Edison.

 Joep Beving